NickMarroquin/NickMarroquin.github.io/index.md

 # Nicolas Marroquin's Portfolio
-my github page is: https://github.com/NickMarroquin
+My GitHub page is: https://github.com/NickMarroquin

 -------------------------

-##### Welcome to my GitHub page, My name is Nicolas Marroquin and I am a student at CSUF
+### Welcome to my GitHub page, My name is Nicolas Marroquin and I am a student at CSUF

-**I am majoring in Computer Engineering and I plan on graduating in 2028**
+- I am majoring in Computer Engineering and I plan on graduating in 2028